By Adam Jusko, ProudMoney.com, email@example.com

 American Express reports your payments and balances to the major credit reporting bureaus once per month, on the last day of your card’s billing cycle.
 To know exactly the day of the month your card’s information was reported, you’d have to know when the last day of the billing cycle is for your card.

 You can find the last day of your billing cycle listed either on your paper statement or online when you log in to your American Express account.
-For example, in the picture below, you can see that this card had billing periods that ended on either the 9th or 10th of each month in the recent past.
+For example, in the picture below, you can see that this card had billing periods that ended on either the 9th or 10th of each month.
 Information about the account would have been reported on July 10, August 10, September 9, October 9, November 9, and December 10.

 Reporting Date is Different for Each Card